 Our campus chapters build sisterhood and develop leaders among our mentors.
 If you are interested in learning more about the process and commitment of having a chapter on campus, please email us.

-The very first established student organization of Science Club for Girls, formed in September of 2010 by Northeastern University students Anna Craver and Kristin Salomon.
-Anna and Kristin first met when they volunteered with SCFG at the Tobin School in Boston in the fall of 2009.
-Since then, these two ladies have formed a strong friendship born over their love of science!
-This group hosted a Show me the Science event in October 2010 and currently runs its very own SCFG site on Saturdays in the Northeastern Curry Student Center.
+The very first established student organization of Science Club for Girls was formed by Northeastern University students Anna Craver and Kristin Salomon in September of 2010.
+Anna and Kristin first met when they volunteered with SCFG at the Tobin School in Boston during the fall of 2009.
+Now, Northeastern runs its very own SCFG site on Saturdays in International Village and has grown to include 20 mentors, 12 Junior Mentors, and 8 Executive Board Members.
+This group also hosts General Meetings to connect Northeastern students who support women in STEM and students who may volunteer at other SCFG sites around Boston.
+Their big event every year, Show Me the Science, is held in the spring and coordinates with other STEM-based clubs at Northeastern to facilitate fun, educational activities for the young girls.
 If you are currently a student at Northeastern and are interested in getting involved with this amazing group of women, please email us.

 Learn more about Boston College’s SCFG Campus Chapter from Boston College: The Heights article.

 In the spring of 2013, Cardin Kennedy ’14 set off to start a science mentoring program at Wellesley College that targeted underserved female youths.
 She later connected with Jocelyne Dolce and Connie Bauman, two faculty advisors with the same vision who already had established programs that aligned with Cardin’s goals.
 With the expertise from Jocelyn Dolce’s previous work with SCFG and Connie Bauman’s work with SLAM DUNK (a sports medicine mentoring group with the goal to “pay it forward”), the Wellesley College Chapter of SCFG was born!